nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 can follow the progress looking at [API: Keyset Pagination ](https://gitlab.com/groups/gitlab-org/-/epics/2039).

-Take into consideration the following when c:
+Take into consideration the following when choosing a pagination strategy:

-1. It is very inefficient to calculate amount of objects that pass the filtering, this operation usually can take seconds, and can timeout,
+1. It is very inefficient to calculate amount of objects that pass the filtering, this operation usually can take seconds, and can time out,
 1. It is very inefficent to get entries for page at higher ordinals, like 1000.
    The database has to sort and iterate all previous items, and this operation usually can result in exponential complexity put on database.

 ## Badge counters

-The counters should always be truncated.
-It means that we do not want to present exact number over some threshold.
-The reason for that is for the cases where we want to calculate exact number of items, we effectively need to filter each of them for the purpose of knowing exact number of items matching.
+Counters should always be truncated.
+It means that we do not want to present the exact number over some threshold.
+The reason for that is for the cases where we want to calculate exact number of items, we effectively need to filter each of them for the purpose of knowing the exact number of items matching.

 From ~UX perspective it is often acceptable to see that you have over 1000+ pipelines, instead of that you have 40000+ pipelines, but at a tradeoff of loading page for 2s longer.

-Example of such pattern is the list of pipelines and jobs.
+An example of this pattern is the list of pipelines and jobs.
 We truncate numbers to `1000+`, but we show an accurate number of running pipelines, which is the most interesting information.

-There's an for example a helper method that can be used for that purpose `NumbersHelper.limited_counter_with_delimiter` that accepts an upper limit of counting rows.
+There's a helper method that can be used for that purpose - `NumbersHelper.limited_counter_with_delimiter` - that accepts an upper limit of counting rows.

 In some cases it is desired that badge counters are loaded asynchronously.
-This can speeds-up initial page load and aid to overall better user-experience.
+This can speed up the initial page load and give a better user experience overall.

 ## Application/misuse limits

-Every new feature should have an safe usage quotas introduced.
+Every new feature should have safe usage quotas introduced.
-The quota should be optimised to a level that we consider the feature to be performant and useable for the user, but **not limiting**.
+The quota should be optimised to a level that we consider the feature to be performant and usable for the user, but **not limiting**.

-**We want the features to be fully useable for the users.**
+**We want the features to be fully usable for the users.**
-**However, we want to ensure that the feature will continue to perform well if used at limit** **and it will not cause availability issues.**
+**However, we want to ensure that the feature will continue to perform well if used at its limit** **and it will not cause availability issues.**

-The intent is to provide a safe usage pattern for the features, as our implementation decisions are optimised for the given data set.
+The intent is to provide a safe usage pattern for the feature, as our implementation decisions are optimised for the given data set.
 Our feature limits should reflect the optimisations that we introduced.